aonnoy/wized-filter-pagination/README.md

 3. **Pagination Stops Automatically:**
    - The pagination will **stop functioning** when the Wized variable holding the **next page number** becomes `null`, indicating that there are no more pages to fetch.

+4. The following attributes should be applied to a **div block with no styling**.
+Additionally, ensure this div is positioned **below the filter item content**.

 ![Webflow Screenshot](https://cdn.prod.website-files.com/657244ba4d804c29a2ef5ce0/67b686a22ad2b3b31ff2e273_Screenshot%202025-02-20%20at%2001.33.34.png)
 ![Webflow Screenshot](https://cdn.prod.website-files.com/657244ba4d804c29a2ef5ce0/67b686c39224f86a83d9f82e_Screenshot%202025-02-20%20at%2001.33.53.png)